julianrubino/aws-websocket-api/README.md

 ## WebSocket API Gateway + Lambda + DynamoDB

-This Terraform code creates a WebSocket API in AWS API Gateway

 ![alt text](https://i.ibb.co/V3v9sG6/amwell-ws-infra.png "WSS API Workflow")

+This Terraform code creates a WebSocket API in AWS API Gateway.

 ![alt text](https://s3.gifyu.com/images/ezgif.com-gif-makerec37cba4736ba86e.gif "WSS API Workflow")

+### Client
+1. You can use the client of your choice.
+Consider using wscat.

+### Server-side

+1. Configure an AWS API gateway endpoint which maintains a WebSocket to the client
+2. A Lambda connected to the API gateway endpoint which responds to requests sent to the API gateway
+3. A DynamoDB collection which contains a set of random words `[{ “word”: “car“}, {“word“: “truck“}, {“word“: “banana“}]`

 ### Simple workflow
 1. Install wscat (npm install -g wscat).
 2. Establish a WebSocket connection to the WebSocket API.
     `wscat -c wss_api_connection_url`